darryllane/Bluto-Old/README.txt

   Successfully installed Bluto-1.1.0
   root@pentest:~/Desktop#

-3.You should now be able to execute 'bluto.py' from any working directory in a any terminal (may need to close and reopen if in the same terminal as the one used to run the setup initially).
+3.You should now be able to execute 'bluto.py' from any working directory in any terminal ( you may need to close and reopen if in the same terminal as the one used to run the setup initially).

   >bluto.py